jolespin/veba/install/README.md

 **If you submit a scheduled job:**

-[If you're unfamiliar with SLURM or SunGridEnginer, we got you.](https://github.com/jolespin/veba/blob/main/walkthroughs/README.md#basics)  Using the `source activate` command requires you to be in `base` conda environment.
-You can do this via `conda deactivate` or `conda activate base`.
+[If you're unfamiliar with SLURM or SunGridEnginer, we got you](https://github.com/jolespin/veba/blob/main/walkthroughs/README.md#basics).
+Running `conda activate` on a compute server might prompt you to run `conda init` even if you've already initilized on the head node.
+To get around this you can use `source activate [environment]`.
+Using the `source activate` command requires you to be in `base` conda environment.
+You can do this via `conda deactivate` or `conda activate base` before you submit your job.
+Below is an example of how to do this:

 ```
+# Activate your base environment
+conda activate base

 # Set the number of threads you want to use.
 # Keep in mind that not all steps are parallelized (e.g., wget)
 N_JOBS=8